 Each way accas, be they relatively “small” ones like doubles or trebles, or monsters with seven, eight or even more legs, are not a bet that most punters bother with.
 They are perhaps seen as a little more complex but really, as we have seen with the list above, they can be easily understood as long as you remember just four straightforward points.
 But are they a good bet?

 Broadly speaking, we are actually a fan of this type of wager, though as ever, you will only be successful if you can outsmart the bookies and find odds that offer genuine value.
 They provide a nice balance between offering the potential for a big win and also giving you a really good chance of getting a return.

 Yields a Reasonable Return

 Most each way accas, even if they are just doubles, will yield a reasonable return if only the place portion of the wager wins.
 The only exception to that would be where you back two relatively short-priced horses that both place.
-For example, if you opt for an each way double on two favourites at evens and 3/1 respectively, should you fail to land the win part of the bet, your profit would be just £1.88 from a £10 each way punt (costing £20).
+For example, if you opt for an each way double on two favourites at evens and 3/1 respectively, should you fail to land the win part of the bet, your net win would be just £1.88 from a £10 each way punt (costing £20).

 Chance to Win Big

 However, if both win, that net win soars to a very tidy £81.88.
 The chief benefit of an each way accumulator is that it gives you the chance to win big with a nice insurance policy in reserve if your picks only manage to place.
 Most punters would feel that if they fancy a favourite at evens, or even 3/1, even if it does not win it should at least place.
 If one or even both horses fail to quite deliver the goods you will still make a small net win, whilst a win will yield a very nice payout.

 Favourites Can Lose